konflux-ci/e2e-tests/tests/integration-service/README.md

 - Validating that no Release CRs and no SnapshotEnvironmentBinding are created in certain scenarios.
 - Checking that the global candidate does not get updated unexpectedly.

-### Failed Ephemeral Environment provisioning due to missing DeploymentTargetClass (within `namespace-backed-environments.go`):
-- Verifying that entities like deploymentTargetClass and GitOpsCR don't exist under certain conditions.
-- Asserting that no GitOpsCR is created for a non-existing deploymentTargetClass.
-- Checking that a snapshot doesn't get marked as 'passed' under specific conditions.

 ## Running e2e tests